aclfxdev/CET-LER/README.md

 * Toggle engine state with Scrollwheel Up only (*editable in client.lua*).
 * Engine stays on after exiting the vehicle.

-Due to how basic the script is, if you get into and out of the vehicle too fast the engine will turn off, I will look into this over the next few days to see what I can do about it.
+*Due to how basic the script is, if you get into and out of the vehicle too fast the engine will turn off, I will look into this over the next few days to see what I can do about it.*

-Download the resource from my Github: